 What happened?
 Bottom line: nothing happened.
 All meetings went in the same way as before, with one difference: I wasn’t surprised at any moment.
 There was no expectation from my side which could turn out un-matched or over-accomplished.
 You might argue that I can’t know whether expectations haven’t been met unless I had some.
-Right — my indicator for that are the reactions of my business partners after I told them about the meetings and their outcomes.
+Right — my indicator for that is the reactions of my business partners after I told them about the meetings and their outcomes.
 They don’t actively participate in my experiment and that enables me to create an A/B test situation: they unknowingly act as my control group (hopefully they don’t mind if they read this).

 Thanks to my control group I know what “we” expected and how I would have been surprised in normal circumstances.

 In my private environment I don’t have this kind of control group and it’s much more difficult to drop expectations.
-I won’t elaborate on details but the results seem to be the same as in business: not expecting a certain order of events or behavior if my conversational partner makes conversations easier, lighter and more open.
-No disappointmemts here.
+I won’t elaborate on details but the results seem to be the same as in business: not expecting a certain order of events or behavior if my conversational partner makes conversations easier, lighter, and more open.
+No disappointments here.

 In conversations with friends and family it really “makes the difference”: since the quality of conversations and interactions have improved significantly, I’ll stick to the new “rule” and will try yo drop all expectations.
 To be clear — this will be a process with recurrent slips.
 I’m willing to try it as often as possible until not having expectations will become a habit.